|Sample Session||Configuring Development Tools|

 You could alternatively have entered the Dialog System definition software directly from the command line, by entering the command:

-This sample session will produce a simple data entry screen for entering the following product information:
+This sample session produces a simple data entry screen for entering the following product information:

 The sample COBOL program TEST1.cbl is used in a later part of this sample session.